 \subsection{Model Predictive Shielding}

-Shielding methods in RL are often deployed to ensure that an agent takes an action that is safe.
-The concept was codified in Safe RL via Shielding ~\cite{alshiekh2018safe}.
-This work introduced the concept of a shield and two rules that must be satisfied: The shield must always be correct with respect to its concept of safety and must minimally interfere with the RL agent.
+Shielding methods are often deployed to enforce that any action sampled from a policy is safe for an agent to take.
+This concept was codified in Safe Reinforcement Learning via Shielding~\cite{alshiekh2018safe}.
+This work introduced the concept of a shield in Reinforcement Learning and two rules that must be satisfied: The shield must always be correct with respect to its concept of safety and must minimally interfere with the RL agent.
 Model Predictive Control based Shielding (MPCS) seeks to use a planner to ensure there is always some backup policy that leads to a known safe region.
-This was first deployed ~\cite{bastani2021safe} in a deterministic MDP on the cartpole environment.
+This was first deployed~\cite{bastani2021safe} in a deterministic MDP on the cartpole environment.
 MPCS is employed to ensure at each future step that there is a plan back to the region of attraction for a stabilizing LQR controller.
 An extension into a stochastic environments, Robust Model Predictive Shielding (RMPS) ~\cite{Li2019RobustMP} uses a robust MPC controller and monte-carlo sampling method for establishing probabilistic recovery guarantees.
-Dynamic Model Predictive Shielding (DMPS) ~\cite{banerjee2024dynamic} adds an objective to the model predictive shield, aiming to find the plan back to a safe region of the best reward.
-While these algorithms can provide safety guarantees for actions, they require a representation of the safe state space to which to plan.
+Dynamic Model Predictive Shielding (DMPS)~\cite{banerjee2024dynamic} adds an objective to the model predictive shield, aiming to find the plan back to a safe region of the best reward.
+While these algorithms can provide safety guarantees for actions, they require a representation of the safe state space on which to plan.